 - Understand why neural networks are so powerful (automatic feature learning). - What are some examples of non-linearities?
-Why do neural networks always involve a nonlinearity between layers?
+Why do neural networks always involve a non-linearity between layers?
 Because without a non-linearity, the layers could be collapsed into a single equivalent layer. - Understand different diagrams of neural networks and what they mean. - What is the multivariate chain rule?
-Be able to apply it. - Be able to carry out a full-backprop calculation as in the homework. - Understand the computational complexity of backprop (linear in number of neural network parameters). - How does generalization in neural networks seem to differ from more traditional machine learning models?
-Neural networks will often overfit to the training data, but this won't necessarily hurt their test loss.
-Be able to recognize a convergence curve for a neural netowrk (e.g. Slide 48, Lecture 11) and differentiate it from that of a model line linear regression.
+Be able to apply it. - Be able to carry out a full-backprop calculation (as in the exam practice). - Understand the computational complexity of backprop (linear in number of neural network parameters).